Randy Arozarena Player Props: Rays vs. Twins

 Randy Arozarena At The Plate

-- Arozarena is batting .286 with seven doubles, a triple, 11 home runs and 31 walks.
+- Arozarena has seven doubles, a triple, 12 home runs and 31 walks while hitting .290.

-- Among the qualifying hitters in MLB action, he ranks 31st in batting average, 12th in on-base percentage, and 38th in slugging.
+- Among qualified hitters in baseball, he ranks 24th in batting average, 11th in on-base percentage, and 23rd in slugging.

-- Arozarena has reached base via a hit in 41 games this season (of 59 played), and had multiple hits in 17 of those games.

-- Arozarena has had at least one RBI in 40.7% of his games this season (24 of 59), with two or more RBI nine times (15.3%).
-He has also accounted for three or more of his team's runs in five contests.
+- In 41.7% of his games this year, Arozarena has had at least one RBI.
+He's picked up more than one in 15.0% and driven in three or more of his team's runs in five contests.

-- In 49.2% of his games this season, he has scored at least once.
-And he's had seven games with multiple runs (11.9%).
+- In 50.0% of his games this year, he has scored at least once.
+And he's had seven games with multiple runs (11.7%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.